 These tasty morsels work without flour or sugar by using absorbent oats, fresh fruit, ripe bananas, and the healthy fats and oils in nut butter.
 They are perfect for making ahead, freeze well, and travel well.
 I don’t get on planes without them, and I always make a big batch when heading off on a camping or hiking trip.
 They are also great for grab-and-go work mornings.

-These Healthy Breakfast Cookies Are:
+These Breakfast Cookies Are:

 - Perfect for travel